cheomanigua/webdev/content/docs/cloud_run/index.md

 ---
 # Deploying a service

-There are several ways to deploy your apps to Cloud Run.
+There are several ways to deploy your apps to Cloud Run:

 ## 1. Deploy from source code